padde/UncommEnter.vim/Readme.md

 UncommEnter
 ===========

-UncommEnter lets you end a comment series caused by formatoption "r" by simply hitting <kbd>Enter</kbd> on the last empty line of a comment.
+UncommEnter lets you end a comment series caused by formatoption `r` by simply hitting <kbd>Enter</kbd> on the last empty line of a comment.

 For more information on usage, options and license, see UncommEnter.txt